 Males and females of social species develop strong bonds during courtship motivating them to care for their progeny, so they increase the probability of the survival of 50% of their genes.

 Social animals develop bonds by living together and having to fend for survival day after day.
-Grooming, playing, mutual feeding, all have a relevant role in bonding.
+Grooming, playing, reciprocal feeding, all have a relevant role in bonding.
 Intense experiences do too.
 Between adults, surviving moments of danger together is strongly bonding.

 Bonding is a natural process that will inevitably happen when individuals share responsibilities.
 Looking into one another’s eyes is only bonding for a while, but surviving together may be bonding for life—and this applies to all social animals, dogs and humans included.

 Why do unpleasant memories seem to stay with us longer than pleasant ones,sometimes even for the rest of our lives?

 Situations of exceeding anxiety and stressful, intense experiences create unpleasant memories.
 It is important, if not crucial, to remember situations that might have hurt us seriously.
 It makes sense that the stress hormones should facilitate our retaining the memory of events occurring under stress.

 Stress hormones do bind to the particular receptors in the brain that enhance the control of the epigenetic mechanisms involved in remembering and, hence, in learning.
-They do boost the epigenetic mechanisms that control the expression of the genes crucial for memory and learning.
+They do boost the epigenetic mechanisms that regulate the expression of the genes crucial for memory and learning.

 Not all stress boosts learning.
 Too much stress produces the opposite effect.
 There is a difference between being stressed and stressed out.
 When we experience far too much stress, our organism goes into an alarm mode where survival has the first and sole priority, and memory formation decreases.
 Chronic stress does not promote learning either.